adilahmed31/cs537-Discussion-su22/week-4/README.md

 **What is the first user process that gets scheduled on the CPU?**  The `init` process.
 The `init` then forks a child `sh`, which runs the xv6 shell program.
 The `init` then waits on `sh`, and the `sh` process will at some timepoint be scheduled -- this is when you see that active xv6 shell prompting you for some input!

-[QUIZ] Before we finishing this section, consider this question: what is the current xv6's scheduling policy?
+[QUIZ] Before we finish this section, consider this question: what is the current xv6's scheduling policy?

 ## `sched()`: From User Process to Scheduler